Welcome to the Owl Class web page for 2023-2024!

 We use Power Maths as the main driver in our Maths learning, but this is supported with a range of practical activities to ensure that each child has a secure understanding of the concepts taught.

-In PE this term we will be focusing on Dance.
-In our sessions we will compose movements, perform demonstrating movement, rhythm and balance, as well as appreciate the work of others recognising the changes in the body when dancing.
-Starting from this term we have also decided that in order to make PE lessons run more smoothly, children will come into school dressed in their PE kits on their PE day.
-In Owls our weekly PE session will take place every Thursday.
-So please make sure that your child comes into school every Thursday dressed in their PE kit.
+In PE this term we will be focusing on Gymnastics.
+In order to make PE lessons run more smoothly, we will continue to ask for children to come into school dressed in their PE kits on their PE day.
+In Owls our weekly PE session will take place every Friday.
+So please make sure that your child comes into school every Friday dressed in their PE kit.

-This academic year saw the reintroduction of Home Learning for every child.
-At Bethersden our home learning tasks are set each week on Tuesday via Google Classroom.
+Here at Bethersden our home learning tasks are set each week on Tuesday via Google Classroom.
 Each child has their own login details to access this (which includes an email address and password – these can be found in their yellow reading records).
 Once set every Tuesday, the tasks will be due the following Monday.
+Each week we dedicate time to sharing and celebrating completed home learning tasks, something we and the children always look forward to.
 The tasks will range from physical activities, discussions, questions to explore – all activities we hope you will enjoy!

-We are looking forward to continued support with home learning across Term 3.
+We are looking forward to continued support with home learning this new academic year.

 How can you support your Year 1 child?

 There are many ways that you can support your child to have a healthy, fun filled Year 1!

 - Please make sure that they are on time, have the correct uniform and have had a healthy breakfast.